fliegerkappe/cst/readme.md

    d. [filename]-score.txt - a summary text score report.
    e. [filename]-xccdf.xml - results you can import to a STIG Viewer checklist.
 5.	tmp
-   a. temporary working files that are deleted after every run.
+   Temporary working files that are deleted after every run.
 6. files
-   a. assorted config files added or modified by the Red Hat image builder during the DISA STIG security requirements load.
+   Assorted config files added or modified by the Red Hat image builder during the DISA STIG security requirements load.
 This is also where the "getcci.sh" is located.

 Usage:
 1. Sudo to root